peteroupc/peteroupc.github.io/randomfunc.md

 [**Sample Python code**](https://peteroupc.github.io/randomgen.zip) that implements many of the methods in this document is available, together with [**documentation for the code**](https://peteroupc.github.io/randomgendoc.html).

+The randomization methods presented on this page assume we have an endless source of independent and uniformly distributed random numbers.
+For more information, see "[**Sources of Random Numbers**](#Sources_of_Random_Numbers)" in the appendix.

 **In general, the following are outside the scope of this document:**

 - This document does not cover how to choose an underlying RNG (or PRNG) for a particular application, including in terms of security, performance, and quality.
 I have written more on RNG recommendations in [**another document**](https://peteroupc.github.io/random.html).